LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 Conflict resolution: You will certainly have disagreements and possibly conflicts.
 Try to resolve them within the team.
 When that is not working, anyone can go to the instructor with a problem.
+Do not delay coming to me if things are clearly not working with the team.

 The process
 ------------